Skill-Based Mixture-of-Experts: Adaptive Routing for Heterogeneous Reasoning via Inferred Skills: Methodology

 \subsubsection{Model Profile Creation}

 To recruit the $k$ most suitable experts for a given question, we assess each model's specialized skills across various problem-solving domains, illustrated in \cref{fig:profile} (a).
 This is done by evaluating their performance on the validation set for each task (see \cref{tab:datasets} for sizes), thereby constructing a model profile $P_i$ for each model $M_i$.
 For each question in the validation set, we first prompt an LLM -- referred to as the ``Keyword LLM'' -- to identify the essential skills required to solve the problem.
 For consistency, we use Qwen2.5-7B-Instruct~\citep{qwen2.5} as the Keyword LLM.
-To reduce noise, we generate keyword annotations for each question five times, and retain only those that appear more than once across the whole validation set.
+Later in \cref{table:kwllm}, we show that the choice of the keyword LLM has little effect on the performance.
+To reduce noise, we generate keyword annotations for each question five times, and retain only those that appear more than once for each question.
 These extracted skills represent core knowledge areas necessary for solving the problem -- for instance, a given college-level math problem may require skills such as algebra, calculus, and geometry.
 Once all questions are annotated with their required skills, each model $M_i$ in the pool attempts to solve them using Chain-of-Thought reasoning~\citep{wei2022chain}.
 A correct answer increases the score of each associated skill by $+1$, while an incorrect answer results in a $-1$ penalty.
 At the end of this process, each model has a profile $P_i$ represented as a dictionary, e.g., \{`Algebra': 10, `Biology': 3, `Chemistry': -6, ...\}.